 Make Sure You Have Proper Auto Insurance

 After an accident is the wrong time to discover your insurance is woefully inadequate and in need of policy revisions.
-As cars and drivers age (and new drivers get added to your family policy), take the time to make sure you have enough insurance coverage for collision repair and other basic vehicular incidents that might occur.
+As cars and drivers age (and new drivers get added to your family policy), take the time to make sure you have enough auto insurance coverage for collision repair and other basic vehicular incidents that might occur.
 Purchase extra liability coverage if you have young drivers or are worried about the litigious society in which we live.
 By investing a small amount now in auto insurance, you can help avoid costly expenses in the future.

 Buy a More Efficient Vehicle